rfussien/dotenv/README.md

 ## Why should I use this dotenv loader instead of another ?

-This package is meant to be faster than the other dotenv loaders.
+This package is meant to be faster than the other dotenv loaders.<br>
+How ?
+By using the native function parse_ini_file.

-It has less features, but common, its about a config file and a minimum computing should be done...
+It has less features, but common, it's about a config file and a minimum computing should be done...

 IMHO:
- - a real boolean **MUST NOT** be between quote
+ - A real boolean **MUST NOT** be between quotes
- - a string **SHOULD** to be between quotes or double quotes
+ - A string **SHOULD** be between quotes or double quotes
- - an empty value **is not null**
+ - An empty value is **not null**, but an empty string
- - computing nested values every single time my app runs is a waste of time
+ - Computing nested values every single time my app runs is a waste of time

 ## Results